 For years the mortgage industry has been demanding that their form be completed “OR THE LOAN WON’T BE APPROVED!!!”

 Be careful when answering those lender-specific questionnaires lenders send over when they're evaluating whether to approve a potential buyer's loan.
 Be especially cautious when using pre-printed, pre-filled, or mapped lender forms offered by a document re-seller.
 It is impossible to automatically answer the hundreds of unique questions with accurate information.
-After attending law seminars and having discussions with management company owners and attorneys from coast to coast, here are some compelling points for NOT completing bank or lender-specific forms.
+After attending law seminars and having discussions with management company owners and attorneys from coast to coast, here are 14 compelling points for NOT completing bank or lender-specific forms.

 1) Lender Questionnaires are written in favor of the lender.
 They are strategically designed to shift the liability to the association or person completing the form.

 2) There is no legal obligation to complete them.
 There has been no known evidence of any statute/code/law in any state that requires any party to complete a “lender questionnaire” / “HOA Certificate” / “Condo Certificate” etc. Beyond this, all attorneys that we consulted had no knowledge of any legal obligation.

 3) Lender Questionnaires are for the purchaser, who is NOT a member of the association and to which the association or its management company has NO obligation.
 Providing privileged association information to the lender or buyer could be a violation (reference sections 4 & 8).

 4) Lender Questionnaires are potential violations of a legal obligation to the HOA (fiduciary), as well as a contractual obligation to the HOA, and finally confidentiality.